 Push the joystick right to access the first sub menu; Set Alarm 1 Polarity will scroll on the display.
-This is the menu at which to adjust the first level alarm polarity state on the Air Check O2 Monitor.
+This is the menu at which to adjust the first level alarm polarity state on the Air Check $O_2$ Monitor.

-..Set Alarm 1 Polarity...

-20.9%

-28 | P a g e

-To change this value, push the joystick right to display the relay state.
-The display will Indicate INVERT.
-Pushing the joystick down will change the relay state from INVERT to NORMAL.
+...Set Alarm 1 Polarity...To change this val20.9%Indicate INVERT.
+Pushing the joystick down will change the relay state from INVERTto NORMAL.
 Press ENTER to accept the value.